Europe Road Trip: 25 Incredible Routes

 • When: avoid July and August

-The Amalfi Coast road, the SS163, is a 50km spectacular stretch of tarmac, hugging the cliffs and coves of the Tyrrhenian Sea, and is a bucket list Italy road trip experience.
+The Amalfi Coast road, the SS163, is a 50km spectacular stretch of tarmac, hugging the cliffs and coves of the Tyrrhenian Sea and encompassing all that is wonderful about Italy.

 Stop at Positano, the quintessential coast road town and the image on a thousand travel magazine covers.
 Take a wander through the maze of steep streets, pastel-painted stacked houses, and steps to find charming hotels and restaurants alongside chic independent boutiques.